petitesofi/Codepath-Honeypot-Project/README.md

 <img width="1104" alt="Screen Shot 2022-11-03 at 10 14 22 PM" src="https://user-images.githubusercontent.com/79866644/199881323-c8befa84-dd3b-440b-bccd-5d4123645cf2.png">

-I'm clicking on Deploy tab at the top of the web page to get the deploy command for the dionaea
+I'm clicking on the Deploy tab at the top of the web page to get the deploy command for the Dionaea

 <img width="1095" alt="Screen Shot 2022-11-03 at 10 15 38 PM" src="https://user-images.githubusercontent.com/79866644/199881113-bc995f9f-ab05-4856-8b55-bb614786041a.png">

-Then I go to the honeypot VM and use the command to install dionaea
+Then I go to the honeypot VM and use the command to install Dionaea

-_picture below shows finished process of installing dionaea_
+_picture below shows the finished process of installing Dionaea_

 <img width="566" alt="Screen Shot 2022-11-03 at 10 22 40 PM" src="https://user-images.githubusercontent.com/79866644/199881540-b1af8179-5414-48a2-ba64-c8c1b71bb40d.png">

-Then I go back to the MHN server web page to see if dionaea was installed on honeypot VM
+Then I go back to the MHN server web page to see if Dionaea was installed on Honeypot VM

 <img width="1104" alt="Screen Shot 2022-11-03 at 10 23 04 PM" src="https://user-images.githubusercontent.com/79866644/199881776-d734ebe3-a03c-4679-b97c-1a8a4ad8d5bf.png">